Strawberry Cobbler

 Strawberry Cobbler - get the recipe at barefeetinthekitchen.com

-I like to top a generous serving of Strawberry Cobbler with fresh Vanilla Bean Whipped Cream or Homemade Ice Cream.
+I like to top each serving of Strawberry Cobbler with fresh Vanilla Bean Whipped Cream or Homemade Ice Cream.
 Don’t get me wrong though, storebought whipped cream and/or ice cream works beautifully too.

 I try to freeze a few cobblers worth of fruit each year, so we can enjoy this fresh taste of summer throughout the year.